 Click here to download the course schedule.
 This schedule may be subject to change.

 Tuition is $1,250 for all participants and includes:

 Deposit of $500 is required with registration and must be paid in full within two weeks of registration or the registrant forfeits their spot in program.
 Invoice for balance of program cost is sent ten weeks prior to course.
 Full balance is due within two weeks of receiving the invoice.

 ESU TLab scholarships are not available for this program, but we encourage those interested to consult this fundraising guide.

-This course constitutes approximately 30 professional contact hours.
-Participants who complete the course receive a certificate of attendance, upon request.
+This course constitutes approximately 30 contact hours of professional development.
+Participants who complete the course receive a certificate of attendance upon request.